 With our instance running now, we can finally delve into the “fun” part of this install.
 The ease with which you can add a SQL Server instance is awesome.
 It is the fastest install I have ever done from the driver install to DreamFactory connection, it was less than 5 minutes¹.

-Using our trusty Web Platform Installer friend, you can download a SQL Server driver package that is compatible with your PHP version and your O/S version.
+Using the Web Platform Installer, you can download a SQL Server driver package that is compatible with your PHP version and your O/S version.

 Now you can head back over to your instance and create a SQL Server service.
 Just select the service type, add in your credentials and then test it.
 That’s it.
 No muss, no fuss.
 Take a look at the screenshots below to see the results.